NOTICE: Like any other educational tool,

 Teaching is as much a calling as it is a career.

-(CON'T) ...
-God does not save our listeners in this age by legalism or philosophic wisdom; He saves them by grace through faith in Christ and the work of His cross.
-The fact is, any preaching from the pulpit which lacks some kind of reference to the cross of Christ misses its mark.
-The denominations typically "ordain" or invest with their own brand of ministerial authority only those individuals who have completed their own prescribed course of instruction and have pledged to comply with and remain within the bounds of its own specific practices, ritual, and system of legalism when
+God does not save our listeners in this time period by legalism or philosophic wisdom; He saves them by grace solely through faith in Christ and the work of His cross.
+The various denominations "ordain" or invest with their own brand of ministerial authority only upon those individuals who have completed their own prescribed course of instruction and have pledged to comply with and remain within the bounds of its own specific practices, ritual, and system of legalism when

 A false "prosperity gospel" is being preached today which teaches that those who turn to God are poised to experience thriving success in this world RIGHT NOW.
 Jesus was very clear that following Him in this world means traveling a rough and rugged road of grief, difficulty, and hardship, NOT PROSPERITY.
 Congregants however would much rather hear from the pulpit about seasons of divine favor in store for them than hearing about the default position of hell.
 Whole ministries, a form of godliness while denying the power thereof, have been built on this faulty premise, the presumption that, if people only reach out to God, then worldly success will be theirs.
 God has already reached out to them in the form of Christ's sacrifice, HIS blood, HIS righteousness, and HIS victory over sin, death, and the grave.
 As for making God first in one's life, no one can even come to Jesus unless the Father, through the agency of the Holy Spirit, DRAWS them (John 6:65).

 One CANNOT place their faith in Christ for their own salvation going forward without first having a change of mind about sin.
 Repentance is not "penance" (prescribed tasks as discipline for sin) or "penitence" (feeling sad or guilty for one's sins), which are religious definitions.
 It's more than being sorry for our past sins which have separated us from God; it's more than tears falling for not being able to put into words the sorrow and regret we're feeling over it; it has nothing to do with following through with acts of contrition, self-inflicted or otherwise.
 It's about God using our conscience to change our mind, to shift our way of thinking and living, and to follow and serve Him moving forward no matter the cost.
-Repenting was not only a required step for Israel to be saved according to prophecy (kingdom gospel) but Paul also told the Athenians that God now calls all people everywhere, Gentiles and Jews alike, to repent of their sins (Acts 17:30, Rom.
-2:4) and to be saved according to the mystery of grace.
+The apostle Paul exhorted all men everywhere to do this, to repent of their sins (Acts 17:30, Rom.
+2:4) and be saved according to the mystery of grace.
+The apostle Peter also explained that it was not the Lord's wish that anyone should perish but that all [including the Jews to whom he was sent to minister] should come to repentance (2Pet.
+3:9).

-(CON'T) ...
-There are devout people within Christianity convinced that there is a rift between the words of Jesus and the words of Paul.
-The earthly ministry of Jesus was strictly to the lost sheep of the house of Israel; His words [shown in red-lettered editions of the Bible] were directed only to the nation, i.e. the Jews.
+There are devout, well-meaning people within churchianity today who are convinced that there is a rift between the words of Jesus and the words of Paul.
+The earthly ministry of Jesus, by His own admission, was strictly to the lost sheep of the house of Israel (Matt.
+15:24).
+His words [shown in red-lettered editions of the Bible] were directed only to the nation, i.e. the Jews.
 It's important to understand that what Paul had to say in his letters, being directed to Jews and Gentiles alike, cannot contradict Jesus because they aren't Paul's words; they are the words of the risen Lord Jesus Himself as revealed to Paul concerning the unfolding of a new dispensation [rules] of grace for the forgiveness of sin.

 NOTE: This little word SIN refers to: 1) any individual act of disobedience to God's moral code in thought, word, or deed, and 2) the generational condition under which ALL people find themselves blemished with its guilt and controlled by its power by virtue of being descendant from Adam who fell from innocence.
 This sinful human nature of ours with which we're born coupled with (a) this world and its ways and (b) the malevolent spirit who now works in the sons of disobedience, Satan the devil, is one of man's three deadly enemies, the one which has caused everyone's fellowship with God to be broken from birth throughout every age.
 God Himself, through His grace, provided the sacrificial Lamb without blemish in the form of Jesus Christ as an acceptable blood sacrifice for the sins of man, once and for all; thus ALL OF US (not just the Jews), due to our sinful state, had a part to play in sending Jesus to the cross.
 Our sins were not forgiven AT the cross however; people are saved, sealed, and forgiven unto the day of redemption when they believe on Jesus and His finished work on Calvary exclusively through His resurrection and the gospel of grace, the only gospel that saves today.
 This takes the believer out of Adam and places them "in Christ," a seal which they can NEVER lose (Eph.
 1:12-14).
 This plan of redemption in Christ is THE ONLY WAY sinful man can escape the default position of the unsaved.
 Hell was never created for man; God will never send ANYONE to hell.
 If man goes to hell, he goes by his own free choice.
 And God has done everything within His Power to keep us out.
 He even sent His Son to die on a cross to keep us out.